shotover/shotover-proxy/docs/user-guide/configuration.md

 The below documentation shows you what each section does and runs through an entire example of a shotover configuration file.

-### `sources` (Sources)
+### `sources`

 The sources top level resource is a map of named sources, to their definitions.

 The sources section of the configuration file allow you to specify a source or origin for requests.
 You can have multiple sources and even multiple sources of the same type.
 Each is named to allow you to easily reference it.

 A source will generally represent a database protocol and will accept connections and queries from a compatible driver.
-For example the Redis source will accept connections from any Redis (RESP2) driver (e.g. [redis-py](https://github.com/andymccurdy/redis-py)).
+For example the Redis source will accept connections from any Redis (RESP2) driver such as [redis-py](https://github.com/andymccurdy/redis-py).

 There is a special source type, called a mpsc_chan source (named after the rust multi-producer, single consumer channel that backs its implementation).
-This source will only listener to configured topic name and the associated topic and will then pass the received messages from the channel on it's mapped transform chain.
+This source will only listen to the configured topic name and the associated topic and will then pass the received messages from the channel onto it's mapped transform chain.

 There are many `Transforms` that will push a message to a given topic in different ways, enabling complex asynchronous topologies to be created.